tgrybnicek/284-final/README.md

 SNR, so cleaner channels and stronger methods are more pronounced.

 The fused value for each window forms a time series, which then gets smoothed twice.
-A constant velocity Kalman filter tracks the rate and predicts forward through any skipped windows so there are no holes.
 An exponential moving average then applies a final smoothing.

 The EMA has a tunable alpha factor.
 We sweep alpha over the two training rounds (PPG1 and PPG2), score each value with a weighted, normalized MAE,